dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - Specify canonicalization of type literals.
   - Specify the unsound mode legacy rewrite of type arguments to const constructors and literals.
+  - Specify that constant object canonicalization is done with respect to normal forms of generic type arguments.

 2020.11.09
   - Change terminology to use sound or unsound null checking rather than